This article provides instructions on importing records into your Knack app, along with an overview of the import process.

 Similarly, you have the option to match a column in your file with a field in a connecting table.
 Knack will utilize this match to locate a record to establish a connection with.

-You also have the option to import data into a many-many connection field.
-Just make sure that the file is formatted correctly so that the multiple records to be stored in the connection field are:
+You also have the option to import data into a many-to-many connection field and multiple choice fields that allow multiple selections.
+Ensure that the file is formatted correctly so that the multiple values to be stored in the connection field/multiple choice field are:

-Here are examples of how it should appear:
+Here are examples of how your data can be formatted:

 First child,second child,third child